Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/consume-a-rest-service.md

 16. To compose a text for the body, click **Composed Text**.
 And then compose a body by typing text, and inserting formulas and fields from your data sources.
 See the article [Generate Dynamic Values for Text Fields](../generate-dynamic-values-for-text-fields.md "Generate Dynamic Values for Text Fields") for more information.
 17. Click **OK**, to close the Body window.
 18. Specify how to handle the response in the **Response Handlers** section.
 Several response handlers can be added, each one with a condition.
 The response handlers are evaluated in the defined sequence, and the first handler with a condition that is fulfilled, is used to handle the respons.
 To change the priority of the response handlers, select a handler in the list and click **Move Up** or **Move Down**.
 To add a response handler, click **Add**.
 19. In the Condition box, click **...** to add a [condition](../../../common-concepts/conditions.md).
-To create a condition based on the HTTP Status Code of the response, use the field <span style="FONT-STYLE: italic">actionOrchestration.httpStatusCode.
-If no condition is specified, the handler defaults to handling responses with <span style="FONT-STYLE: italic">HTTP Status Code = 200.
+To create a condition based on the HTTP Status Code of the response, use the field *actionOrchestration.httpStatusCode.
+If no condition is specified, the handler defaults to handling responses with HTTP Status Code = 200*.
 20. In the **Expected Format** box select the format the service is expected to return.
 If the content type of the result does not match the expected format, an [On HTTP Content Type Mismatch](../../exception-handling.md) violation is thrown.
 21. In the **Import Format** box select the format you want to use to handle the response.
 It is possible to import the response in a different format than it is received. <table>